-While there really isn’t a “standard” length for a fly rod, the most popular size for most anglers fall somewhere in the nine to ten-foot range.
+While there really isn’t a “standard” length for a fly rod, the most popular size for most anglers falls somewhere in the nine to ten-foot range.
 This length is often well suited for a wide array of fishing, including rivers, streams and some lakes.

 More to think about when choosing your next fly rod

 What type of fish do you enjoy fishing for?